Shock announcement by Lewisham council would see all landlords within its boundaries pay up to £750 every five years.

 People renting will have more choice in where they live and greater security over their home through a £30 million investment from the Building Scotland Fund, it has been announced.

-Rents in England and Wales increased by 1.8% in 2018 to an average of £865 per calendar month, the latest lettings sector tracker report shows.
+Rents in the private rented sector in Scotland increased by 1.8% in the 12 months to March 2019 to an average of £580 per calendar month, according to the latest index figures.

 Opt in here